The History and Future of Cellular Technology

 If you think of cellular spectrum like prime Las Vegas real estate, one of the side effects of technological advancement is easier to understand: Every so often, you have to blow up an old hotel to build a bigger and better one in the same place.

 The same is true for cellular networks.
-As carriers move to embrace newer generations of technology, they need to eventually shut down older networks to free up the cellular spectrum for new, more efficient networks and technology.
+As carriers move to embrace newer generations of technology, they eventually need to shut down older networks to free up the cellular spectrum for new, more efficient technology.

 This process is called "refarming" the network.

-The downside of refarming is that devices based on older technologies will become slower, have less coverage, and eventually become useless when the old network is entirely shut down.
-If you have a 1G, 2G, or 3G device, it is now useless since there are no longer those networks they can connect to.
+The downside of refarming is that devices based on older technologies will, over time, become slower, have less coverage, and eventually become useless when the old network is entirely shut down.
+If you have a 1G, 2G, or 3G device, it is now useless since those networks no longer exist.

 But the upside is that newer technologies are faster and more efficient, making things (eventually) better for everyone.
-But that means you will need to eventually upgrade your devices and technology to keep online.
+But that means you will need to upgrade your devices and technology to stay online.

 2G Shutdowns

-Verizon shut down its 2G network at the end of 2020, and AT&T shut down theirs in 2017.
-Sprint's 2G network was shut down in 2022 when T-Mobile shut down the Sprint 3G network after the two companies merged.
+Verizon shut down its 2G network at the end of 2020, and AT&T did so in 2017.
+Sprint's 2G network was shut down in 2022 when T-Mobile discontinued the Sprint 3G network following their merger.

 3G Shutdowns

-All the major carriers have shut down their 3G networks, and older devices are now left behind in the dustbin of technological history.
-3G may still be found in some small local and regional providers and in some other countries, but even where 3G remains, it is likely transitioning to newer technology.
+All the major carriers have shut down their 3G networks, leaving older devices behind in the dustbin of technological history.
+3G may still be found in some small local and regional providers and in some other countries, but even where 3G remains, it is transitioning to newer technology.

-At this point, Verizon, AT&T and T-Mobile have all forced 3G-only and incompatible 4G devices that still require a 3G connection from their networks, and they refuse to activate any of these older devices.
+At this point, Verizon, AT&T, and T-Mobile have all forced 3G-only and incompatible 4G devices that still require a 3G connection off of their networks, and they refuse to activate any of these older devices.

 Here is the history and a summary of each carrier's 3G shutdown, along with relevant links: